SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 16 October 2024 - Enhancement - Cloud web apps - Colors [ID 41100]
+#### 16 October 2024 - Enhancement - Web apps - Colors web apps adjusted [ID 41100]

-​The cloud web apps have been updated to make use new colors.
-These will provide a better contrast and read experience.
+​The dataminer.services web apps have been updated to make use of new colors, which will provide better contrast and make the UI easier to read.

-#### 16 October 2024 - Enhancement - Account-linking & Catalog - "Logout" to "Sign out" [ID 41024]
+#### 16 October 2024 - Enhancement - Account linking & Catalog - 'Logout' changed to 'Sign out' [ID 41024]

-Updated references of "Logout" to "Sign out" in Account-linking & Catalog.
+In the account linking and Catalog UI, the term "Logout" has been replaced with "Sign out".

 #### 16 October 2024 - Fix - Catalog - Deploy trial licensed issues [ID 41024]